 The construction industry has a poor ethical image in most countries, suffering from corruption, malpractice and mismanagement on projects, predatory business practices and poor responsibility towards the well-being of its own workforce and stakeholders.
 It is estimated that up to one-third of governments' investments in construction is lost through corruption and mismanagement.

 Society expects the construction professions to deliver the much needed buildings and infrastructure, with a focus on the well-being of the community.

-Join us to debate the state of professionalism and ethics in the construction industry around the world.
+From 21-22 November 2018, we hosted a debate on the state of professionalism and ethics in the construction industry around the world.